giordano/PkgCleanup.jl/README.md

   * /home/user/.julia/environments/v1.5/Manifest.toml
 Do you confirm your choice?
 [Y/n]: y

-Remember to run Pkg.gc() to actually cleanup files!
+To actually cleanup packages/artifacts installations, remember to run

+    using Pkg
+    Pkg.gc()

+or, for a more in-depth cleaning,

+    using Pkg
+    using Dates
+    Pkg.gc(; collect_delay=Dates.Day(0))
 ```

 ## License